Stocks Claw Back Some of Their Losses in Another Rocky Day

 She noted it's not unusual for traders to pocket recent gains ahead of a holiday weekend.
 U.S. markets will be closed Monday for Labor Day.

-The 10-year Treasury yield rose to 0.71%, up from 0.62% late Thursday.
+The 10-year Treasury yield rose to 0.72%, up from 0.62% late Thursday, a big move.
 The higher yields helped send financial stocks higher, since banks can lend money at higher rates once yields rise in the bond market.
 Capital One Financial rose 4.7%

-Stock indexes in Europe fell, shedding early gains.
-The CAC 40 in France and Britain’s FTSE 100 dropped 0.9%, while Germany’s DAX slid 1.6%.
-Markets in China also closed broadly lower.

-Thursday’s sell-off on Wall Street followed a euphoric rise in recent weeks led by big technology stocks.
-Both the S&P 500 and Nasdaq had hit record highs just the day before.

 Some of the tech high flyers racked up more losses Friday.
-Nvidia was one of the biggest decliners in the S&P 500, down 5.6%.
-The chipmaker is still up more than twofold this year.
+Nvidia fell 3%, though the chipmaker is still up more than twofold this year.

-Apple slid 1.8%, Amazon dropped 3.6% and Zoom fell 5.9%.
-Even so, Apple is still up 62% this year, while Amazon is up more than 75%.
-And Zoom is up more than 428% for the year.
-Even with this week's pullback, technology is up 27% this year, well ahead of the S&P 500's 10 other sectors.
+Apple was down for much of the day before ending with only a 0.1% gain, Amazon dropped 2.2% and Zoom fell 3%.
+And yet, Apple is still up 64.8% this year, while Amazon is up 78.3%.
+And Zoom is up more than 443% for the year.
+Even with this week's pullback, technology is up 28.8% this year, well ahead of the S&P 500's 10 other sectors.

-Despite this week's stumble, the S&P 500 is up more than 5% for the year following a five-month comeback from its lows in the spring.
-The Nasdaq, meanwhile, is up 25% for the year.
+Despite this week's stumble, the S&P 500 is up 6.1% for the year following a five-month comeback from its lows in the spring.
+The Nasdaq, meanwhile, is up 26.1% for the year.
 The market's turnaround has been driven by low interest rates, massive amounts of spending on bond purchases by the Federal Reserve and other central banks, and encouraging economic trends as businesses have begun to reopen.

 Many investors are also betting that a coronavirus vaccine will arrive later this year and clear the way for a recovery for the economy and corporate profits.
 Hopes also remain that Congress and the White House will come up with another economic relief package.